DATA STUDY6 min read

 2. Image enhancement & perspective correction (22%)

 Brightness, HDR, color correction, and straightening verticals made up the second-largest category at roughly 34,000 edits.
+These types of fixes are exactly what dedicated real estate photo enhancement services specialize in.
 "Enhance and correct perspective" — a single tool that handles exposure and lens distortion together — was consistently the top individual edit across all three years.

 The takeaway: The smartphone killed the professional photographer monopoly, but agents still need the photos to look professional.
 One-click enhancement bridges that gap.